Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Robbie, it wasn't my fault."

 "Not your fault?
-Larry you were driving!
-You know I'd expect something like this from a sixteen year old, but you're twenty-one!
+You were driving!
+I'd expect something like this from a sixteen year old, but you're twenty-one!
 You need to grow the fuck up!"

 "I am your friend, but I'm also your boss!
 There are times when I have to be your boss and not your friend!
 This is one of those times!
 It's not my fault you're not mature enough to know the difference!"